mindspore-ai/mindinsight/README.md

 - IRC channel at `#mindspore` (only for meeting minutes logging purpose)
 - Video Conferencing: TBD
 - Mailing-list: <https://mailweb.mindspore.cn/postorius/lists>

+## Vulkan Vision

+Vulkan Vision(V-Vision) provides an unprecedented level of detail into the execution of Vulkan applications through dynamic instrumentation.
+V-Vision supports analyzing AI workloads implemented using the a compute pipeline as well as traditional raster and ray-tracing Vulkan applications.
+To use V-Vision please refer to the [build instructions](https://gitee.com/mindspore/mindspore/ecosystem_tools/VulkanVision/README.md).

 ## Contributing